 It goes without saying that this year has brought some unprecedented hurdles to those who planned on getting married.
 Weddings have been postponed, adjusted to accommodate the present normal, and even canceled.
-Many couples, however, are opting for small, intimate (even sometimes virtual) ceremonies now and celebrating with a reception including family and friends later.
+Many couples, however, are opting for a more intimate wedding ceremony (some are even virtual), and celebrating with a wedding reception including family and friends later.
 That’s where reception-only invites come in.

-Whether you’re splitting your ceremony and reception dates or always wanted to only host guests at the reception portion, reception-only invites are a must.
+Whether you’re splitting your ceremony and reception dates or have always wanted to only host guests at the reception portion, reception only invitations are a must.
 Read on for our full rundown of what they are as well as how and when to use them.

 As the name suggests, these are invitations sent to guests invited only to your wedding reception.
-In this case, they typically aren’t invited to the ceremony or the couple has already been wed.
-Reception-only invites contain information only pertaining to—you guessed it—the reception.
+Reception only invites come in handy if the couple has a handful of guests that are not invited to the ceremony or if the couple has already been wed, especially through an intimate elopement ceremony.
+In essence, reception-only invites contain information only pertaining to—you guessed it—the reception.

 That being said, let’s talk about why someone would send out reception-only invitations.
 What we’re seeing a lot of right now due to the coronavirus are couples that—rather than postponing their weddings entirely—are having small civil ceremonies.
 Sometimes a small group attends, but often it’s just the couple that’s being wed, the officiant, and any witnesses.